fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 # Wednesday June 18

 ## QGIS
 If you're not familiar with GIS systems, or if unfamiliar terms crop up in the tutorials, check out this [gentle introduction](http://docs.qgis.org/2.2/en/docs/gentle_gis_introduction/index.html).
 When you want to play, download and install [QGIS](http://www.qgis.org/en/site/).
-If you get stuck or have questions, consult the [QGIS raining Manual](http://docs.qgis.org/2.2/en/docs/training_manual/), [the QGIS wiki](http://hub.qgis.org/projects/quantum-gis/wiki/How_do_I_do_that_in_QGIS), and an [array of tutorials](http://qgistutorials.com).
+If you get stuck or have questions, consult the [QGIS Training Manual](http://docs.qgis.org/2.2/en/docs/training_manual/), [the QGIS wiki](http://hub.qgis.org/projects/quantum-gis/wiki/How_do_I_do_that_in_QGIS), and an [array of tutorials](http://qgistutorials.com).

 We'll cover the following: